AbdallahAmrBeedo/A_star/README.md

 ## Usage

-Just run the `solve_maze.py` file and the algorithm will find the path from the start to the goal.
+Just clone the repo and run the `solve_maze.py` file and the algorithm will find the path from the start to the goal.
 The paht will be displayed in the image.

 ```bash
 python solve_maze.py